peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         object key,
         object valueOb);

-Converts an object to a CBOR object and adds it to this map.
+Adds a new key and its value to this CBOR map, or adds the value if the key doesn't exist.

 <b>Parameters:</b>

- * <i>key</i>: A string representing the key.
+ * <i>key</i>: An object representing the key, which will be converted to a CBORObject.
 Can be null, in which case this value is converted to CBORObject.Null.

- * <i>valueOb</i>: An arbitrary object.
+ * <i>valueOb</i>: An object representing the value, which will be converted to a CBORObject.
 Can be null, in which case this value is converted to CBORObject.Null.

 <b>Returns:</b>